 South sports teams face different obstacles during Covid pandemic

 Volleyball is the only sport where the players have to wear masks at all times.
-The Jaguars of Blue springs south are going facing Liberty high schools Blue Jays.
+The Jaguars of Blue springs south are going facing Liberty high school's Blue Jays.

 photo by Sonnie Hernandez